OliverEvans96/instant-docs/src/pages/docs/permissions.md

 To secure user data, you can use Instant’s Rule Language.
 Our rule language takes inspiration from Rails’ Activerecord, Google’s CEL, and JSON.
-Here’s an example rulset below
+Here’s an example ruleset below

 ```json {% showCopy=true %}
 {